Learn whether you can safely use the Solo Stove on a deck, whether wooden or composite, or a concrete patio.

 Let's go!

-The Solo Stove Fire Pit is fast becoming very popular as high-quality stainless steel warmer and cooker, but with the heat this Stove emits, many people ask whether it is safe to use a Solo Stove on concrete or a deck.
+The Solo Stove Fire Pit is fast becoming very popular as high-quality stainless steel warmer and cooker.
+With the heat this Stove emits, many people ask whether it is safe to use a Solo Stove on concrete or a deck.

 You can use the Solo Stove on a deck and concrete, as long as you use a Solo Stove Stand and a heat resistant barrier for a fire pit underneath it to protect the surface.